mrdrbob/PageOfBob.Backup/Readme.md

 * An `ISource` is a source of files to be backed up.
 The only `ISource` currently implemented is the `FileSystemSource` which will read files from the file system, everything under a base path (unless filtered out).

 * An `IDestination` is a store where largish chunks of data can be stored.
+There are three implemented:
+  * `FileSystemDestination` dumps data into a tree on a normal file system.
+  * `S3Destination` writes files to an S3 bucket with a prefix.
-There are two implemented: `FileSystemDestination` which dumps data into a tree on a normal file system, and `PackedDestination`, which wraps another `IDestination`, but packs data into large chunks.
-If you use `FileSystemDestniation` directly, you will have at least one file in the destination for every unique file in your source, with `PackedDestination`, files will be packed into large files and then flushed to the wrapped destination, making for significantly fewer files (but is slower and must write the packed file to a temporary file before flushing to the final destination).
+  * `PackedDestination` wraps another `IDestination`, but packs data into large chunks.

+If you use `FileSystemDestniation` or `S3Destination` directly, you will have at least one file in the destination for every unique file in your source, with `PackedDestination`, files will be packed into large files and then flushed to the wrapped destination, making for significantly fewer files (but is slower and must write the packed file to a temporary file before flushing to the final destination).

 ## Neat Features